-Foot orthoses (“orthotics”) are shoe inserts designed to support and align, or improve the function of the foot.
+Foot orthoses (“orthotics”) are shoe inserts designed to support and align, and improve the function of the foot.

 There are different types of foot orthotics available from a podiatrist to treat many lower leg and foot pathologies.

 Contact Sole Podiatry on 9939 1012 to arrange an appointment to see if orthotic therapy can help you! click here!